vfshera/fastify-dir-routes/README.md

 # Fastify Directory Based Routes

-A Fastify plugin enabling file system-based routing, utilizing directories to specify URL segments matched by the router.
+A Fastify plugin that enables file system-based routing, utilizing directories to specify URL segments matched by the router.

 ## License